 (SERVICE NOTE) Check the battery voltage at approximately 3500 RPM, MAXIMUM reading allowable is 16 volts and minimum is 12V.
-Running below 12V or over 16 volts will damage the ignition.
+Running below 12V or over 15.5V may damage the ignition.
 Check for loose connections or a bad battery.
 Maintenance free batteries are NOT recommended for this application.